 Research and briefly describe the life of the five victims with emphasis on their economic and social status in Colonial Boston

-Student(s) provides period newspaper articles, comparing Tory Vs Radical press, summarized for the class.
-Suggest a visit to Edes & Gills Printing Museum just behind the Old North Church.
-Pictures, videos and interviews are possible
+Student(s) provides period newspaper articles, comparing Tory vs Radical press, summarized for the class.
+Suggest a visit to Edes & Gills Printing Museum; first floor Faneuil Hall.
+Videos and interviews are possible

 If you were a member of the jury (in the 18th century) what would be your verdict?
 Support your conclusion in law or common sense or both